Submissions

 We are open for submissions!

-All submissions received by our two cut-off dates, at the end of March and September, will be considered for our next available publication slot.
-For example, all submissions received between now and March 2025 will be considered for our late 2025 publication slot.
-All submissions received between April and September 2025, will be considered for our early 2026 slot.
+All submissions received by our two reading period cut-off dates, at the end of March and September, will be considered for our next available publication slot.
+In other words, all submissions received between now and September 2025 will be considered for our March 2026 publication slot.
+All submissions received between October and March 2026, will be considered for our November 2026 publication slot.
 And so on.

 We know the submissions process can be daunting.
 Complying with each publisher’s requirements can feel like a minefield!
 For us, the key thing is the quality of your writing.
 Of course, it helps us a lot if you send us exactly what we have asked for, but don’t panic if you miss something out - we’ll still give your writing the consideration it deserves.